 If you live by a big transport link such as an airport or railway station, or even a footie ground, it's worth a quick valuation.

 To get an idea of what you might be able to make, clever online tools can give quick estimates.
-You can see what those nearby are charging for long-term stays (eg, a month) with Park Let’s price guide tool, or for short-term stays (eg, a day), try the tool on Park At My House*.
+You can see what those nearby are charging for long-term stays (eg, a month) with Park Let’s price guide tool, or for short-term stays (eg, a day), try the tool on Just Park*.

 These are purely rough reckoners though, and won’t necessarily give the highest prices.
 Use the results to help you decide whether it's worth progressing to the next step.